Social Science Pathway – Criminology NPA @ SCQF Level 5

 Introduction

-This is a College Academy link programme for those in senior phase schools.
+This is a College Academy link programme for those in senior phase schools, 5th and 6th year only.

 It will interest you if you want to develop your knowledge of understanding criminal behaviour along with social sciences such as psychology and sociology.
 You may be interested in a career in social services, police, law, social work, probation service, legal services or community work.